Bravely is making life at work better for everyone.

 Perspective is everything.
 We assume good intent and always try to see the other side of every situation.

 We ask questions of ourselves and others—even if it means changing course.
-Curiosity helps us to see the big picture.
+Curiosity helps us see the big picture.

 Take the lead.